 Further down this page we have quite detailed information about the likely outcome of ALL.
-The statistics we use are taken from a variety of sources, including the opinions and experience of the experts who check every section of this website They are intended as a general guide only.
+The statistics are intended as a general guide only.
 For the more complete picture in your case, you’d have to speak to your own leukaemia specialist.

 We include statistics because people ask for them, but not everyone wishes to read this type of information.
 If you don't want to read this, you can skip to the information about chemotherapy for ALL.

 How reliable are cancer statistics?

 No statistics can tell you what will happen to you.
 Your leukaemia is unique.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

 You can view and print the quick guides for all the pages in the treating ALL section.

 Find out about survival for acute lymphoblastic leukaemia (ALL).

 People ask us for this information but not everyone with cancer wants to read it.
 So, if you aren’t sure whether you want to know at the moment, you can come back to it later.

 These are general statistics based on large groups of patients.
 They can’t tell you what will happen in your individual case.

 No one can tell you exactly how long you’ll live with ALL.
 It depends on your individual situation, treatment and level of fitness.